appserver-io/appserver/_docs/persistence-container.md

 }
 ```

 > A `SFSB` is pretty easy to use and has to be implemented as a plain old PHP class.
-Important is, that the user entity, once set in the `SFSB` is available at every request, as long as the HTTP session is available.
+It is important that the user entity, once set in the `SFSB`, is available at every request as long as the HTTP session is available.

 The necessary servlet is also a very simple example that implements the login on a `POST` request, whereas the `GET` request is protected.